Skip to content

 Where is First Aid located?

 There are two First Aid locations during the fair, sponsored by Regions Hospital.
-Note: Face coverings are required in First Aid locations.

 • First Aid West: 8 a.m. to 11:30 p.m.
 (10:30 p.m.
 Labor Day), across from West End Market.